 Swimming lessons for kids

 It’s hard to beat the price of NYC Parks’ Learn to Swim offerings year-round.
 Did we mention they’re all free?
-With sweet deals also comes stiff competition—you’ll need to stalk the website for their exact sign up dates (and make sure to sign up in a timely manner to be entered in a lottery system).
-In summer 2015, there are three sessions: Session I from July 7–July 21, Session II from July 23–August 6 and Session III from August 10–August 21 (with age groups 1.5–5, 6–17 and adults 18+).
-Lottery registration opens 4am Monday June 15 for Session I, noon on Monday, July 13 for Session II and noon on Monday, August 3 for Session III.
-Those who register will find out if they have been selected for a free class on June 30 for Session I, July 15 for Session II and Aug 5 for Session III.
+With sweet deals also comes stiff competition—you’ll need to really stalk the website for their exact sign up dates (and make sure to sign up in a timely manner to be entered in a lottery system).
+NYC Parks offers learn to swim and adapted swimming instruction in sessions throughout the year.
 Various locations (nycgovparks.org).
 Free.
 All ages.

 Asphalt Green offers a number of classes for kids in the 0–4, 5–8 and 9–14.
-You’ll find programs like Advanced Water Babies ($315 10–week program with Tuesday classes), where your littlest can practice holding their breath, blowing bubbles or floating on their backs with assistance, or Swim League ($504 10–week program for Monday and Wednesday classes), where kids can refine competitive swim strokes and practice interval training in two age groups.
-Private lessons ($70–$146) are also offered for kids in the facility’s 50-meter Olympic pool and Teaching Pool.
+You’ll find programs like Advanced Water Babies, where your littlest can practice holding their breath, blowing bubbles or floating on their backs with assistance, or Swim League, where kids can refine competitive swim strokes and practice interval training in two age groups.
+Private lessons are also offered for kids in the facility’s 50-meter Olympic pool and Teaching Pool.
 Various locations (212-369-8890 or 212-298-2900, asphaltgreen.org).
 Various prices.
 All ages.

 When it comes to swim lessons, the Y has it all!
-It’d take forever to list all of their amazing offerings, but some of their highlights include private and semi-private swim lessons and private and semi-private swim coaching.
+It’d take forever to list all of its amazing offerings, but some of the highlights include private and semi-private swim lessons and private and semi-private swim coaching.
 Aquatics classes for little kids include Polliwogs (6–18mos), Minnows (18–36mos) and Guppies (3–5) divisions, and there are also various classes available for kids 6–12, 9–14 and special needs classes in most age groups.
-Various locations (212-415-5500, 92y.org).
-Prices vary.
+Various locations (ymcanyc.org).
+Various prices.
 Ages 6mos–14.